ampproject/amphtml/contributing/writing-css.md

     overridable (using maybe a single id or class-name, without having to repeat a complex selector).
 2. Try to write selectors by using tag names and attributes; class names that get added after build GET FOUC.
-[FOUC (Flash Of Unstyled Content)](#FOUC) is a really bad UX.
+[FOUC (Flash Of Unstyled Content)](#fouc) is a really bad UX.
 Use caution and best effort to STAY AWAY from using elements/classes that are a result of BUILDing in the CSS.
-       ○ A good example would be amp-selector.
+    * A good example would be amp-selector.
-       ○ A bad example would be amp-accordion (See the [Case Studies](#case-studies) below)
+    * A bad example would be amp-accordion (See the [Case Studies](#case-studies) below).
-3. Keep the Selector as simple as possible.
-Ensure it's readable.
+3. Keep the Selector as simple as possible and ensure it's readable.

 ### Modifying an existing Selector